Radio Tay: Tay 3

+based on existing station The Hits.
+They were pop services aimed at 15- to 25-year-olds.

+Tay 3 ended in September 2017 when it and the other "City 3" stations reverted to "The Hits" branding.

+Recent years and current programming

+As of Q1 2024, Tay FM has a weekly reach of 110,000 listeners (source: RAJAR).

 Radio Tay's locally targeted programming for Tayside on Tay FM consists of 4 hours per day on weekdays (Breakfast 6-10am).
 Greatest Hits Radio (Tayside & Fife) (formerly Tay 2) produces no shows intended specifically for the Tayside area.
 Both stations carry local news, sport and traffic bulletins every day.
 Networked programming is carried on Tay FM from sister stations including Radio Clyde in Clydebank and Hits Radio in Manchester.